shipyardapp/Shipyard-Documentation/docs/reference/blueprints/org-blueprints/blueprint-variables.md

 Make sure not to set any variables to important environment variable names like `PATH` or `HOME` unless you _really_ know what you're doing.
 :::

+## Handling Updates

+One of the benefits of using Blueprints is that updates made to the Blueprint get made to every single Vessel built with that Blueprint.
+However, changes to the Blueprint could result in errors when your existing Vessels run if you're not careful.

+If you add or remove an input on an existing Blueprint that's already used by other Vessels, we do our best to get you out of trouble and keep your Vessels running smoothly.

+- If a new input is required, existing Vessels will use the default value if it's available.
+If not, an empty string will be used as the value.
+- If an existing input is suddenly required and the input was blank, existing Vessels will use the default value if it's available.
+If not, an empty string will be used as the value.
+- If the new input is not required, an empty string will be used as the value.
+- If a previously available select option is removed, Vessels will continue to use the previously set value.
+- If an input is removed, it will no longer be used by existing Vessels.
+- In all other cases, if a value was previously set on a field, that value will continue to be used.

+In all of the above instances, these Vessels will throw a warning that encourages you to update the Vessel.
+Changes to a Fleet cannot be saved until these issues are fixed.

 ## Screenshots

 ![Viewing all variables](../../../.gitbook/assets/image_81.png)